oxidecomputer/hubtools/README.md

 - `hubtools` is a crate for miscellaneous Hubris archive manipulation
 - `hubedit` is a command-line executable for making post-build modifications to a Hubris archive, e.g. as part of a release engineering pipeline.
-Right now, it only supports modifying the caboose of the image.